xavierchow/vim-sequence-diagram/README.md

 Intro
 -----
 A Vim plugin for previewing sequence diagram in a browser.
-It's inspired with [vim-markdown-preview](https://github.com/JamshedVesuna/vim-markdown-preview) and [JS Sequence Diagram](https://github.com/bramp/js-sequence-diagrams).
+It's inspired by [vim-markdown-preview](https://github.com/JamshedVesuna/vim-markdown-preview) and [JS Sequence Diagram](https://github.com/bramp/js-sequence-diagrams).

 [JS Sequence Diagram](https://github.com/bramp/js-sequence-diagrams) is awesome!
 And its [online editing feature](https://bramp.github.io/js-sequence-diagrams/) is cool as well.
 However, there're 2 drawbacks:

-1. Online editing is opt to lost, especially with an unexpected browser fresh or history-back.
+1. Online editing is opt to be lost, especially with an unexpected browser fresh or history-back.
 2. You have to copy&paste between the online web page and your text editor repeatedly for updating/preview.

 This vim plugin helps you hanlde the issues above, write your sequence diagram description in vim, press a hotkey to preview it in browser!